-- One full time ASL instructor - Increase Language Courses offered to include French, Mandarin and Arabic - Develop the Sign Language Interpreter course and increase number and breadth of offerings - Computer software for both the Spanish and Sign Language/Interpreter programs. - Establish a Language lab in the Student learning center. - Activity funds (\$1,500.00) a year.
+- Computer software for both the Spanish and Sign Language/Interpreter programs. - Extra-curricular funds (\$1,500.00) a year.
 For example the funds could be used to cover a Spanish language Spelling Bee; or attending cultural activities like foreign language films or demonstrations or sign language workshops.